 At A Bus On A Dusty Road, we talk about everything about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.

 Subscribe to our A Bus On A Dusty Road YouTube Channel filled with great videos and information by clicking here.

 How Many Islands Are In The Philippines?

 The Philippines has over 7600 miles within its sovereignty.
-The Philippines is considered an archipelago nation because there are so many islands within its area.
+The Philippines is considered an archipelago nation because its area has so many islands.
 The Philippines is divided into three islands the Luzon in the north, the Visayas in the central region, and Mindanao in the south.

 10 Myths Debunked About The Philippines

-Some of the myths about the Philippines are that doctors and nurses can have tattoos, if it’s okay to drink the tap water and whether or not you are allowed to wear shorts in the Philippines.
+Some of the myths about the Philippines are that doctors and nurses can have tattoos if it’s okay to drink tap water and that you are not allowed to wear shorts in the Philippines.
 Also, there are some myths that people think everyone in the Philippines is skinny, has no diabetes, and vegetables are one of the main staples of their diet.